diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 Those files correspond to a tutorial example from the abinit [official documentation](https://docs.abinit.org/tutorial/base1/).
 The archive contains the following files:

-- `H8.psp8`: peudo-potentials for the hydrogen atom,
+- `H8.psp8`: pseudo-potentials for the hydrogen atom,
 - `input.abi`: abinit input file.

 In this tutorial, we will assume that the input files contained in this archive are in the current directory.
 To extract them: